Gregjarvez/mrgregory.dev/src/pages/articles/typescript-data-derived-types/index.md

 We will see a few more use cases of `keyof` in the next section while we discuss `typeof`

 ### Typeof operator
-The typeof keyword can be used as an expression or in a type query.
+The typeof keyword can be used in an expression or in a type query.
 When used in an expression, the type of the expression will be a string thus the string primitive type of the evaluation of the expression.
 The dual and more useful of this is `type querying` with `typeof` which we will see a bit later.